Russian troops ordered home from surprise war games

 President Putin has ordered troops sent last week to a surprise military exercise in western and central Russia to return to their bases.

-Putin ordered the return after a Defense Ministry report, which said the exercises have been conducted successfully, presidential spokesman Dmitry Peskov told the media. idealscorp
+Putin ordered the return after a Defense Ministry report, which said the exercises have been conducted successfully, presidential spokesman Dmitry Peskov told the media. buy asic bitcoin miner

 The surprise military drills in Russia's central and western territorial commands were launched last Wednesday.